docsifyjs/awesome-docsify/README.md

 - [docsify-select](https://github.com/jthegedus/docsify-select) - Variably render content with select menus in markdown.
 - [docsify-mermaid](https://github.com/Leward/mermaid-docsify) - A plugin to render mermaid diagrams in docsify.
 - [docsify-plugin-carbon](https://github.com/waruqi/docsify-plugin-carbon) - A plugin to make you easy to add Carbon Ads to docsify.
+- [docsify-pangu](https://github.com/sy-records/docsify-pangu) - A docsify plugin for Chinese and English, numbers, symbols and automatically add spaces between.

 ## Themes